YASSINEKS007/Social-Media-App-MERN/README.md

     - Start the frontend development server:
         ```bash
         cd ../frontend
-        npm start
+        npm run dev
         ```

-    The application will be available at `http://localhost:3000`.
+    The frontend will be available at `http://localhost:3000`.
+    The frontend will be available at `http://localhost:8000`. (if you choose PORT=8000)

 ## Usage